 Black owners get turned down for bank financing at twice the rate as white business owners, and they only receive 3% of venture capital funding “Finally,” says Elm.
 “A mentor was like, you need to go to Carver State.”

 QuoteBut translating a vision into a brick-and-mortar business requires capital.End Quote

-“And [then] she went through various twists and turns with the pandemic, and with building out a location.”
+“And [then] she went through various twists and turns with the pandemic and with building out a location.”
 Throughout that process, Carver State Bank had her back.
-“We provide not just transactional support or accounts or loans, but we also provide a lot of consulting services and advisement to our customers.”
+“We provide not just transactional support or accounts or loans, but also a lot of consulting services and advisement to our customers.”

 James, a second-generation banker, believes a key to addressing the racial wealth gap in America is to finance Black entrepreneurs.
 But just as Black entrepreneurs need greater access to capital, so do Black-owned banks.

 “If you look at the entire banking system in the United States, there are about 4

 Carver has been working to drive Black wealth and entrepreneurship since 1927, but was able to further scale operations in part due to a recent strategic relationship with Citi.
 In 2020, Citi made a $1 billion commitment as part of its Action for Racial Equity initiative to expand economic opportunity for communities of color.
 One focus for this funding has been on Minority Depository Institutions (MDIs), a historically trusted source of financing for Black communities.

 Robert James II, Director of Strategic Initiatives, President, Carver Development CDE - Photo courtesy of Somi Studios, Savannah